swaminathanj/fsd/07_SQLite_basics.md

 * DELETE FROM Students will remove all the values of Students.
 * DROP Students will delete the table itself.

+## 7. Foreign key

+Foreign key is a concept that relates two tables.
+A primary key in Table-1, if it is part of Table-2, it is referred to as foreign key.
+Foreign key places constraint on what values are permitted in Table-2.
+An example below.

 ## Further Steps

 Refer to the following resources, skim through them, try a few examples and get familiar.
 You should have a working knowledge with SQLite.